Continuous 24/7 shift systems

-Lists of example shift patterns
+Lists of shift patterns for continuous 24/7 operations

 Continuous or 24/7 shiftworking systems cover 24 hours a day, 7 days a week.
 We sell lists of example shift patterns (rosters, rotas) for standard 24/7 shiftworking.
 Please contact us for prices.
 The lists are available in the following formats: